Near-optimal learning with average H\"older smoothness: Discussion

 Focusing again on $L_1$ minimax rates of average-H\"older classes, it is interesting to compare them to the minimax rates of ``classic'' (i.e., worst-case) H\"older classes. \citet{schreuder2020bounding} has shown the minimax risk to be of order $n^{-\beta/d}$, whereas we showed the average-smooth case has the slightly worse rate of $n^{-\beta/(d+\beta)}$ (which cannot be improved, due to our matching lower bound).
 However, comparing the rates alone is rather misleading, since both risks are multiplied by a factor depending on their corresponding H\"older {constant}, which can be considerably smaller in the average-case result.
 Still, it is interesting to note that in the asymptotic regime there is a marginal advantage in case the learned function is worst-case H\"older, as opposed to H\"older on average.

 Our work leaves open several questions.
 A relatively straightforward one is to compute the minimax rates and construct an optimal algorithm for the \emph{classification} setting, which is not addressed by this paper.

-A major problem left open in this work is to establish the minimax rate of average-smooth classes in the \emph{agnostic} case.
-The only step where realizability is critical in our proofs is in proving \eqref{eq: loss class} as part of the proof of \propref{prop: bracket to uc}.
-Therefore, any other machinery that allows one to convert bracketing numbers from a function class to its associated loss class should suffice, though we are not currently aware of a way to do so.
-An alternative approach would be to reduce the agnostic case to the realizable case which we have solved, using the techniques recently introduced by \citet{hopkins2022realizable}.
-This again requires some nontrivial reasoning about our learning setting, which we do not currently know how to overcome.
-We leave this as an interesting direction for future research.
+Moreover, there is a slight mismatch between our established upper and lower bounds in the agnostic setting, ranging between $\widetilde{O}(n^{-\beta/(d+2\beta)})$ and ${\Omega}(n^{-\beta/(d+\beta)})$.
+Closing this gap is an interesting problem which we leave for future work.